Image Source: www.stockunlimited.com

 Step 7: Make Everything Run Smooth with layoff

 If there’s any time to prove your worthiness or to put your nose in a grindstone, then this is the right time.
-To alleviate the stressful atmosphere around the workplace is to make sure that everything around the office is running smoothly.
+To alleviate the workplace’s stressful atmosphere, ensure everything around the office runs smoothly.

-One thing more ensures that your boss or immediate supervisor gets to know about it.
-Your work should be efficient as well as should get compete within the allocated deadline.
+Ensures that your boss or immediate supervisor gets to know about it.
+Your work should be efficient as well as should get completed within the allocated deadline.

-While you are working on this A-game, make sure that it does not go unnoticed or without any acknowledgement.
-During regular meetings with your boss ensure that your boss get’s to know about all the new tasks you have undertaken.
+While working on this A-game, ensure it does not go unnoticed or without any acknowledgment.
+During regular meetings with your boss, ensure that your boss learns about all your new tasks.

-This will help in justifying your salary to the immediate supervisor or your position to the higher management within the company.
-Do not be reluctant to blow your own trumpet as it is the need of the hour.
+This will help justify your salary to the immediate supervisor or your position to the higher management within the company.
+Do not be reluctant to blow your own trumpet, as it is the need of the hour.

 The best way to keep the cycle running is to prove to the organization how profitable and beneficial you are to the company.

-While making decisions about which employees to keep and which ones to part with, the companies consider lots of factors.
+While deciding which employees to keep and which ones to part with, the companies consider many factors.

-Through a combination of hard work with shining luck, you can easily retain your employment as well as sanity even during the layoff season.
+Through a combination of hard work with shining luck, you can easily retain your employment and sanity even during the layoff season.

 Layoffs can be tougher, but stay calm and do not panic.
-By simply analyzing and getting prepared you can firstly increase the chances of not being laid off or make the best use of your work connections.
-Stay away from the rumors of layoffs but be attentive to the warning signals.
+By analyzing and preparing, you can increase the chances of not being laid off or making the best use of your work connections.
+Stay away from the rumors of layoffs.
+But be attentive to the warning signals.